What to Do if Your Trip is Canceled: An Insurance Roadmap

 Medical Proof Secure a physician’s "Attending Statement" Doctor’s note with specific date of diagnosis

-Common Pitfalls and Avoidance Tactics
+Pitfalls and Tactics

 One frequent trap is the "Voucher vs. Cash" dilemma.
 Airlines often push travel vouchers as the default solution.
 Be aware that under US DOT rules, if the airline cancels your flight for any reason, you are entitled to a full cash refund to your original payment method—not just a voucher.
 If you accept a voucher, you may inadvertently waive your right to file an insurance claim for that specific expense, as the insurance company will argue you have been "made whole."